Hacking-NASSA-with-HTML/animated_modal_window_2_0/README.md

 Enjoy!

-Feel Free to use it in Your Own Project for Your Customers,
+Feel Free to use it in Your Own Projects for Your Customers,

-for example in Your Landing Page as a Background Music switcher as I do,
+for example in Your Landing Pages as a Background Music switcher as I do,

 or as a Language Switcher(I will do it also in my resume),